ral-facilities/scigateway-auth/README.md

 All requirements can be installed with `pip install -r requirements.txt`

 ## Setup and running the API
-To run the apple, you must first create a `config.json` in the same level as `config.json.example`.
+To run the application, you must first create a `config.json` in the same level as `config.json.example`.
-Then api may be ran by using `python scigateway-auth/app.py`
+Then the api may be ran by using `python scigateway-auth/app.py`

 ## Project structure